 White Birds was founded by Benoît Sokal, Olivier Fontenay, Jean-Philippe Messian and Michel Bams in August 2003 2).
 Sokal had already worked on games like Amerzone and Syberia at game publisher Microïds 3).
 After finishing Paradise he started working together with François Schuiten on Aquarica.
-The theme of the game would be around the environment and nature.
-From the beginning there was the ambition to turn Aquarica also in to an animated movie 4).
+The theme of the game would be about environmental issues and man’s relationship to nature.
+From the beginning there was also the ambition to turn the project into an animated feature film 4).

-François Schuiten: “Initially it was a film project: so many designs, many sketches, character studies, costumes, situations … We have a number of incredible drawings there would be what compose 3 art books.”
+François Schuiten: “Initially it was a film project; so many designs, many sketches, character studies, costumes, situations… We have such a number of incredible drawings that we could easily publish 3 art books.”
 5)

-Around 2008 the PC game market was quite difficult and White Birds Productions shifted its focus to Nintendo.
-The plans of the game Aquarica were iced 6).
-But the wish to make an animated movie still continued 7).
+Around 2008 the PC game market was quite difficult and White Birds Productions shifted its focus on Nintendo.
+The plans to create the video game Aquarica were then shelved 6).
+But the intention of producing an animated movie was still on 7).
 In 2011 White Birds Productions closed 8).

 Aquarica will be an animated fantasy feature film – Villeneuve will direct, while Schuiten & Sokal will act as production designers.
 The film will be produced by Pierre Even (Brooklyn, C.R.A.Z.Y.) at ITEM 7 in Canada, in co-production with Europe and/or Asia 9).
-It received development support from SODEC in 2013 and 2015, and from The Harold Greenberg Fund in 2016.
-The current planning is to to finance the film in 2018, and to produce it in 2019.
+The project received development support from SODEC in 2013 and 2015, and from The Harold Greenberg Fund in 2016.
+The latest plan was to finance the film in 2019, and to produce it in 2020.
+But these plans were postponed due to the Covid-19 pandemic.
+Due to the death of Benoît Sokal in 2021 there are no recent plans.

-The project is also adapted into a comic book by Sokal and Schuiten.
-The album will be published in two volumes by Rue de Sèvres 10).
+The project was also adapted into a comic book by Sokal and Schuiten.
+The album was intended to be published in two volumes by Rue de Sèvres 10).
 The first volume was published on October 11, 2017 11) 12).
-The second volume is expected in 2019.
+The second volume was not finished before the early death of Benoît Sokal in May 2021.
+François Schuiten will now finish the album 13).

-François Schuiten and Benoît Sokal photographed by Martin Villeneuve during their working session (July 2014).
+François Schuiten and Benoît Sokal photographed by Martin Villeneuve during their working session in July 2014.

 The idea of the story is more than 10 years old.

-A l’origine, mais c’était vraiment succinct, j’avais un début de piste dont j’ai parlé à François.
+À l’origine, mais c’était vraiment succinct, j’avais un début de piste dont j’ai parlé à François.
 Peu à peu, cela s’est insinué dans son esprit.
-Mais on a rien forcé, on a juste commencé avec cette idée d’une baleine tellement grande qu’on pouvait croire qu’il s’agissait d’une île sur laquelle des naufragés auraient pu s’échouer et vivre une vie de Robinson.
-Voilà, c’était juste ça l’idée de départ 13).
+Mais on n’a rien forcé, on a juste commencé avec cette idée d’une baleine tellement grande qu’on pouvait croire qu’il s’agissait d’une île sur laquelle des naufragés auraient pu s’échouer et vivre une vie de Robinson.
+Voilà, c’était juste ça l’idée de départ 14).
 Benoît Sokal

 The original story takes place in 1932.
 One day, the inhabitants of Roodhaven – a once flourishing whaling port – discover a strange boat washing up on shore.
 It is assembled out of various bits and pieces of whaling ships that have long-since disappeared.
 Aboard this vessel, they find a young woman, Aquarica, who presents herself as the great-granddaughter of Jeremy Connolly, the captain of the schooner “Aquarica”, lost at sea over a hundred years before.
 She speaks of her people, who live on a mysterious island out in the middle of the ocean; an island that has, almost imperceptibly, started to slowly move northward, as if becoming alive and responding to a strange and irresistible call.
 What if the famous legend of the giant whales were true?
 Sailors the world over have heard about these mythic sea-beasts known as “mastodonwhales”, but no one has ever seen one.
 These gigantic whales are said to float in a state of near-lethargy at the heart of warm sea currents, their backs covered with mineral soil.
 A luxurious vegetation springs from these camouflaged garden-backs, even giving rise to an indigenous wildlife and an isolated tribe of humans.
 But once every hundred years, the mastodonwhales set out upon a voyage, back toward the frozen waters of their birth, in order to reproduce.
 For the love of Aquarica, a young scientist, John Greyford, will try to save the people of the island and above all preserve the mastodonwhale from the crazed and murderous whaling fleet of Captain Will Baltimore, fierce commander of the fastest whaling ship in history, the “Slayer”.

-If the story in the comic books follow these lines is still unsure.
-According to its title the second volume will introduce the whales.
+If the story told in the comic books, or even in the movie, follow these lines is still uncertain.
+According to its title, La Baleine Géante, the second volume will introduce the giant whale.

 Before becoming an animated feature film, Aquarica was first adapted into a comic book by Benoît Sokal and François Schuiten.
-The scenario is made by Benoît Sokal and François Schuiten.
+The script for the comic book version is written by Benoît Sokal and François Schuiten.
 The designs and dialogues are by Benoît Sokal.
-Also the cover of the first album was made by their four hands 14).
+The cover of the first album was made by their four hands 15).

-Besides the standard version also a deluxe version will be published by CANAL BD 17).
-This deluxe edition is limited to 1200 copies and takes the standard version of Rue de Sèvres but also contains:
+In addition to the standard edition, a deluxe version was published by CANAL BD 19).
+This deluxe edition is limited to 1.200 copies and takes the standard version of Rue de Sèvres but also contains:

-On the occasion of the release of Volume 1 of Aquarica, Benoît Sokal and François Schuiten were invited to spend the day at the headquarters of Ouest France, to illustrate the next DOF (Dimanche Ouest France), which appeared on October 8th 18).
+Upon the release of the first volume of Aquarica, Benoît Sokal and François Schuiten were invited to spend the day at the headquarters of Ouest France, to illustrate the next DOF (Dimanche Ouest France), which appeared on October 8th 20).
 See also: Ouest France with Benoît Sokal.

-Aquarica, the movie is a collaboration between Martin Villeneuve, writer, director, producer and European comic book masters François Schuiten & Benoît Sokal 19).
-Martin Villeneuve started working on the script in 2012, after making his film debut Mars et Avril, upon which he collaborated with Schuiten 20).
+The animated feature film Aquarica is a collaboration between Martin Villeneuve, writer, director and producer, and European comic book masters François Schuiten & Benoît Sokal 21).
+Martin Villeneuve started working on the script after making his feature film debut with Mars et Avril, upon which he collaborated with Schuiten 22).

-Even explains that this will be the first animated movie for Item 7.
+Producer Pierre Even explains that this will be the first animated movie for Item 7.
 “It’s a good project so we thought ‘why not?’
 Let’s get into it and then we’ll find the way to do it.
 Very often it’s people like Martin [Villeneuve] who are so talented that we want to put our energies behind them.”
-23)
+25)

 What made you chose a girl to save the world in Aquarica?